GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/five-pillars.md

 - **Sunset provisions** requiring democratic renewal after 10 years

 **Democratic Safeguards**: All new governance bodies maintain supermajority override mechanisms preventing any single actor from blocking decisions, ensuring that enhanced roles serve coordination rather than domination.

+> **🛡️ Democratic Safeguard: Transition without Tyranny**
+>
+> To secure political feasibility, existing powers may be offered temporary leadership roles.
+However, these "sovereignty bargains" are strictly constrained:
+> * **Time-Limited:** All enhanced roles sunset automatically after 10 years without democratic renewal
+> * **No Veto Power:** Leadership is for coordination, not control, and cannot override supermajority decisions
+> * **Independent Oversight:** The *Office of the Adversary* and *Council of Guardians* are mandated to monitor these roles and publicly report any risk of power concentration
+> * **Parallel Enhancement:** Enhanced roles for Global South leaders and civil society prevent two-tier systems

 ### United Nations General Assembly Empowerment